AbhishekShrivastav73/Backend-Domination-with-Sheryians-Coding-School./README.md

 ### Summary:
 - **Embedding**: Store related data together in one document.
 Best for small, closely related data.
 - **Referencing**: Store related data in separate collections and use references.
-Best for large or independent data.
+Best for large or independent data